 Alternative Energy Laboratory was established at Sustainable Development Study Centre of GC University, Lahore in 2012.
 Lab is functional with research activities and also used for students’ demonstrations.
 Electricity generation and value addition, eco-sustainability analysis of smart electricity metering, assessment of contemporary power distribution transformers are the main research themes of alternative energy laboratory.
 This lab also provides technical assistance and guidance to R&D departments of various industries.

-Sustainable Development Study Centre is conducting research on Microbial Fuel cells (MFC).
+Sustainable Development Study Centre of GC University Lahore is conducting research on Microbial Fuel cells (MFC).
 Integrated Constructed Wetlands (CWs) coupled with MFC is emerging as a promising technology for the treatment of a variety of wastewaters along with harvesting bioelectricity from them and from saline lake sediments.
 An HEC funded project entitled “Electricity production and enrichment of electro active microorganisms using sediment microbial fuel cells” of cost 0.472 million PKR was awarded in 2019 to this research group.
 Since its establishment 1 MPhil and 2 BS students have successfully completed their research.

 Institute of Industrial Biotechnology, GC University Lahore has established a Biofuel Research Laboratory in 2017.
 Since its establishment 2 PhD, 4 MPhil and 4 BS students have successfully completed their research projects.
-Moreover, this research lab has also published 10 high impact research articles during 2019-2020.
+Moreover, this research group has also published 10 high impact research articles during 2019-2020.
 A research project entitled “Cost effective pilot scale production of Bio-ethanol” of cost 4.48 million PKR funded by Pak-Turk is under progress.

 Faculty and students of Sustainable Development Study Centre organize education and awareness campaigns regarding energy conservation and renewable energy sources in the local schools.
 Students and staff of schools actively participate in the campaigns and show their interest and willingness to switch towards renewable energy.